 The whole EMS system is financed by general healthcare insurance, in cooperation with local authorities‘ financial resources.
 Some specialized activities (especially the air ambulance service) is organized and financed directly by the Ministry of Health.

-The average cost of 1 case responded by aur ambulence was approx. 4.500 EUR (fyully covered by Ministery of health budget).
+The average cost of 1 case responded by air ambulance was approx. 4.500 EUR (fully covered by Ministery of health budget).
 No extra payments are required even from non-insured patients.

 Emergency medicine in the Czech Republic